insan271/gui-nordvpn-linux/README.md

 # Don't install when:

 - You use iptables for other applications.
 Stopping a vpn conection is currently programmed to flush all rules.
-- Multiple users are on your linux installation.
-The trayicon only shows for the user that installed it.
-The systemd service starts for every user login.

 # Installation: